NBA Rumors: LA Clippers Could Acquire Kyle Lowry For Four Players In Proposed Blockbuster Trade

 He would give them a very reliable third scoring option behind Leonard and Paul George, as well as a great playmaker, rebounder, perimeter defender, and floor-spacer.
 This season, he’s averaging 17.0 points, 5.7 rebounds, 6.7 assists, and 1.0 steal while shooting 42.6 percent from the field and 36.9 percent from beyond the arc, per ESPN.
 Fischer thinks that the successful acquisition of Lowry would give the Clippers a better chance of beating Western Conference powerhouse teams like the Los Angeles Lakers and the Utah Jazz in a best-of-seven series.

-Meanwhile, the proposed deal would also make a lot of sense for the Raptors, especially if they no longer have any plan of giving Lowry a new contract next offseason.
-Instead of losing him in the 2021 free agency without getting anything in return, they would be turning his expiring contract into two veteran guards in Williams and Beverley and two young and promising big men in Zubac and Kabengele.
+Meanwhile, the proposed deal would also make a lot of sense for the Raptors, especially if they no longer have any plans of giving Lowry a new contract next offseason.
+Instead of losing him in the 2021 free agency without getting anything in return, they would be turning his expiring contract into two veteran guards in Williams and Beverley, and two young and promising big men in Zubac and Kabengele.